iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 ### **Local Lipschitz Continuity**

 Lipschitz continuous function simplifies the definition of the Dini-Hadamard subderivatives.
-It simplisifes so it only has one limit occuring and it's sufficient to discover the derivative based on only the behaviors of the function along the direction of the ray.
+It simplifies so it only has one limit occurring and it's sufficient to discover the derivative based on only the behaviors of the function along the direction of the ray.

-#### Thm |
+#### **Thm | Dini Hadamard under Locally Lipschitz Conditions**